trungtv4597/Neural_Network_with_Keras/README.md

 ## 2/ Machine Learning (ML)
 ### 2.1/Introduction
-ML is the concept of building computational systems that learn over time based on experience without explicitly programming or hard coded instructions.
+"ML is the concept of building computational systems that learn over time based on experience without explicitly programming or hard coded instructions.
 ML uses a variety of algorithms to describe and analyze data, learn from it to improve then predict accurately, useful outputs.
-ML has two most popular techniques: Supervised Learning and Unsupervised Learning.
+"ML has two most popular techniques: Supervised Learning and Unsupervised Learning.
 They are a guide to teach algorithm what conclusions it should come up with.
 ### 2.2/ Supervised vs Unsupervised
 Supervised Learning: it typically begins with a dataset that associated with Labelled features which define meaning of our data and find patterns that can be applied to an analytics process.
 Unsupervised Learning: Learner gets as tranining as large datasets with no labels and the task is to process that data to find similarities and different in the information.